MuhammadFaizanRaza/grill-master/README.md

 ## installation

 clone repo
-and run this commands
+and run this command
-npm install
+> npm install